 - You’ll need a My Disney Experience account, as this is where your Walt Disney World Resort plans are stored and managed.

-- If you have a Disney Resort hotel reservation, be sure to link it to your My Disney Experience account beforehand, as well.
+- If you have a Disney Resort hotel reservation, be sure to link it to your My Disney Experience account beforehand.

-Additionally, there are three different options of Disney Park Pass reservations depending on which type of ticket or reservation you have.
+Additionally, there are three different options for Disney Park Pass reservations depending on which type of ticket or reservation you have.
 The official Disney World website states:

 Park attendance is managed via the Disney Park Pass reservation system—now available to Guests with valid admission.
 To enter a park, both a park reservation and valid admission for the same park on the same date are required for Guests ages 3 and up.

 Booking Your Park Reservations

 The Disney Park Pass system is now open to Guests with valid admission.
 The number of theme park reservation days you can hold at one time varies based on your plans: